-To see a 3-minute video about Max's efforts on behalf of Alzheimer's patients, click here.
+To see a short video from WCVB Ch.
+5 "BOSTON STRONG" about Max's efforts on behalf of Alzheimer's patients, click here.

 Monday, December 20, 2010